composewell/haskell-dev/install/posix-via-shell.rst

-Install `ghc` and `cabal` on Linux using Shell
+Install `ghc` and `cabal` on POSIX using Shell
 ==============================================

-The following example is for Debian 10 For other distributions replace the tar file (``.tar.xz``) URL below with an appropriate ghc tar image URL `from this page
+The following example is for Debian 10, for other distributions replace the tar file (``.tar.xz``) URL below with an appropriate ``ghc`` tar image URL `from this page
 <https://www.haskell.org/ghc/download_ghc_8_10_1.html>`_.

 Install ``ghc``